Home/ Blog/ Healthy Living/

 wildfire.jpg

-Wildfire season is upon us and we are still in a global pandemic.
-We know there may be some confusion about how to best protect yourself from wildfire smoke, while also preventing the spread of COVID-19.
-Because of the pandemic, fire safety and prevention may look a little different this year.
-With this in mind, we’ve created a comprehensive guide to caring for you and your family during wildfires amid COVID-19.
+Wildfire season is upon us.
+We know there may be some confusion about how to best protect yourself from wildfire smoke so we’ve created a comprehensive guide to caring for you and your family during wildfires.

 Depending on the size of the fire, smoke and ash can cause particulate matter to stretch hundreds of miles away from its origin.
 This means wildfire smoke can be dangerous for people beyond just those in the direct path of flames.
 These particulates are harmful pollutants that can make anyone sick, even those who are otherwise healthy.
 Symptoms of wildfire smoke may include the following: